stellanyambura/portfolio-project/app/README.md

 ### portfolio projet
 #  **** all the best
+### find the READMEA.md on the backend it will guide you on the project

 A portfolio is a collection of work samples that demonstrate an individual's skills, abilities, and achievements in a particular field or industry.
 It typically includes a range of materials such as writing samples, design work, photography, programming code, and other relevant examples of completed projects.